sulayman-cell/alx-system_engineering-devops/0x02-shell_redirections/README.md

-#!/bin/bash
-My README file for the shell redirection task.
+My readme file for the redirection task